samuelmbp/CV/README.md

 _Stock Coordinator_

-- Assist the standard of merchandising to ensure appropriate presentation of stock
+- Assisted the standard of merchandising to ensure appropriate presentation of stock
-- Supervise the maintenance of a warehouse/storeroom and ensure proper arrangement of stock
+- Supervised the maintenance of a warehouse/storeroom and ensured proper arrangement of stock
-- Assisted with the placing of orders and ensure requested goods are delivered on time
+- Assisted with the placing of orders and ensured requested goods were delivered on time
-- Check stock has the correct tickets, support with the preparation and execution of stock takes and ensure stockroom is neat, tidy and stock is well managed and organized
+- Checked stock had the correct tickets, supported with the preparation and execution of stock takes and ensured stockroom was neat, tidy and stock well managed and organized

 **Asda** (SEP 2016 — DEC 2017)